Sgant1/Election_Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Election-Audit Results:
-- How many votes were cast in this congressional election?
+1. How many votes were cast in this congressional election?

-There were 369,711 total votes total.
+ - There were 369,711 total votes total.

-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-Jefferson: 10.5% (38,855)

-Denver: 82.8% (306,055)

-Arapahoe: 6.7% (24,801)
+ - Jefferson county had 10.5% of the total votes with 38,855 individual tallies.

+ - Denver county had 82.8% of the total votes with 306,055 individual tallies.

+ - Arapahoe country had 6.7% of the total votes with 24,801 individual tallies.

-Which county had the largest number of votes?
+3. Which county had the largest number of votes?

+ - Denver county had the largest voter amount.

 Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.